verbb/formie/docs/guides/configuration/project-config-environment-and-control-panel-settings.md

 - `paymentWebhookProxyUrl` — dev tunnel vs real URLs on production
 - `redirectUri` — OAuth callback base URL
 - `useQueueForNotifications` / `useQueueForIntegrations` — queue behaviour
-- `compatibilityMode` — usually off on production after an upgrade
 - `formDefaults` — default submit method, retention, and similar plugin-wide defaults

 See [Configuration](/get-started/configuration) for every option.
 The point for deployment: **changing `formie.php` on staging does nothing to production until you deploy that file**.

-### 3. Control panel settings stay environment-local
+### 3. Control Panel Settings Stay Environment-Local

 Spam keywords, captcha provider secrets, and integration API keys live in dedicated database tables — **Settings → Spam Protection** and the integrations control panel — not in `plugins.formie.settings` project YAML.